-Carnegie Bosch Institute supports research that aligns with Carnegie Mellon University’s top research competencies in areas of ever-growing importance for global industry: we focus on topics of innovation at the intersection of business and technology, essentially related to our increasingly connected world and Internet of Things.
-A significant portion of Carnegie Bosch Institute’s portfolio of activities involves research support, including funding of research projects, chaired professorships, and other research initiatives.
+Carnegie Bosch Institute supports research initiatives that aligns with Carnegie Mellon University’s core competencies at the intersection of business and technology.
+Topics of interest include artificial intelligence, cybersecurity and privacy, robotics, sustainability, and other areas of innovation that are critical for global industries.
+A significant portion of Carnegie Bosch Institute’s portfolio of activities involves funding of research projects, support of research proposals, organization of scientific symposia, chaired professorships.

 Focus areas